Diameter approx. 30cm, 25cm, 20cm x 2cm (3 items).

 About this canvas

-This kimono canvas set is made of two kimonos with blue ocean waves and fresh green color in common.
+This kimono canvas set features two kimonos that share a common theme of ocean waves and fresh green colors.

-The upper canvas was made with the kimono's yakkake, which was the basis for the lower canvas.
+The upper canvas was crafted using the hakkake (lining) of the kimono on the lower canvas.

 Period / Story

-The two kimonos used in these canvases were both made and used in the late Showa period.
+Both of the kimonos used in these canvases were created and used during the late Showa period (1960-80ies).

 Explanation and meaning of pattern and colors